 Common Symptoms of Arachnophobia

-• Difficulty breathing or feeling tightness of the chest
+- Difficulty breathing or feeling tightness in the chest

 Diagnostic Tools for Arachnophobia

-• Clinical interview: In-depth discussions about your fear, its origins, and effects upon you.
+- Clinical interview: In-depth discussions about your fear, its origins, and its effects upon you.

 These diagnostic tools are often used to help therapists develop and tailor personalised treatment plans.